ACCESS-NRI/access-py-telemetry/README.md

 > KeyError: Endpoint 'my_other_service' not found.
 Please add an endpoint for this service.
 ```

 The `ApiHandler` class will send telemetry data to the endpoint you specify.
+To send telemetry data, use the `ApiHandler.send_api_request()` method.

  If you visit the endpoint in your browser, you should see sent data, which will be of the format:
 ```json